Understanding the impact of alternative splicing of ciliary genes on the development and maturation of human photoreceptors

 ESR4-Marina.jpg

 Marina was born in Granada, Spain and obtained her Bachelor’s degree in Biochemistry at the University of Granada.
 During her degree, she participated in an Erasmus+ Exchange programme at the University of Durham, UK.
 Marina continued her studies and did a Master’s Degree in Health Biotechnology at the University of Pablo de Olavide, Sevilla.
 Her Master’s Thesis was focused on stem cell and gene therapy in retinal diseases, where she worked with iPSCs and CRISPR/Cas9 technique.
 During this time, she gained lot of interest in retinal diseases leading her to apply for another Erasmus+ Exchange programme in the Retinal Stem Cell Research Group of Newcastle University.
-After her rewarding internship, she applied for a phD as part of the SCilS programme, where she will investigate the impact of alternative splicing of ciliary genes on the development and maturation of human photoreceptors.
+After her rewarding internship, she applied for a phD as part of the SCilS programme, where she has investigated the impact of alternative splicing of ciliary genes on the development and maturation of human photoreceptors.

 Abstract